HWerneck/HWerneck.github.io/_posts/readings/2020-12-27-O-Fantástico-Mistério-de-Feiurinha.md

 ---
-title: O Fantástico Mistério de Feiurinha
+title: The Fantastic Mystery of Feiurinha
 layout: readings
 created: 2020-12-27
 last-modified: 2020-12-27